minitage/buildout.minitagificator/README.txt

     -   set ``minitage-globalenv`` in buildout for the extension to set cflags and other things borrowed from the project minibuild if any.

+        - it will look for a section ``[minitagificator]`` to have regular options like extra-flags, path or includes to add to the environment